Wonderfall/dockerfiles/nextcloud/README.md

 - nginx is on the host : get the Nextcloud container IP address with `docker inspect nextcloud | grep IPAddress\" | head -n1 | grep -Eo "[0-9.]+" `.
 But whenever the container is restarted or recreated, its IP address can change.
 Or you can bind Nextcloud HTTP port (8888) to the host (so the reverse proxy can access with `http://localhost:8888` or whatever port you set), but in this case you should consider using a firewall since it's also listening to `http://0.0.0.0:8888`.

 - nginx is in a container, things are easier : you can link nextcloud container to an nginx container so you can use `proxy_pass http://nextcloud:8888`.
-If you're interested, I provide a nginx image available on Docker Hub : `wonderfall/boring-nginx`.
-An example of configuration would be :
+If you're interested, I provide a nginx image available on Docker Hub : `wonderfall/boring-nginx`, and it comes with a script called `ngxproxy`, which does all the magic after asking you a few questions.
+Otherwise, an example of configuration would be :

 ```
 server {